xzhangfordham/CISTutorials/introductionVi.md

 The insert mode temporarily disables the command mode and allows you to type your changes into the document using the full keyboard.
 To enable, press i.
 Note that pressing enter is not required to enable the mode and will result in a blank line being added to the document.
 While the insert mode is active  –INSERT— will be displayed at the bottom of the terminal.

-The example below shows me adding some text to the file created in the previous step using the insert mode.
+The example below shows some text being added to the file created in the previous step using the insert mode.

 <img src="/docs/assets/CISWork51.png" alt="Insert mode" width="600">